How to integrate Openai MCP with Claude Code

 Retrieve assistantTool to retrieve details of a specific assistant.

-Retrieve modelTool to retrieve details of a specific model.
+Retrieve containerTool to retrieve details of a specific container by its ID.

-Retrieve threadTool to retrieve details of a specific thread by its id.
+Retrieve engineTool to retrieve details of a specific engine.

 What is the Openai MCP server, and what's possible with it?